Basavaraj-14/eks-cluster_creation/README.md

-The Repository is about creating EKS Cluster in the specific region with multipler worker nodes for high availability.
+The Repository is about creating EKS Cluster in the specific region with multiple worker nodes for high availability.